 6) Kossovo Palace

-The Kosssovo township, now situated in the Brest region, has been known since 1494.
-In 1821 Wojciech Puslovsky bought the manor there.
+The Kossovo township, now situated in the Brest region, has been known since the end of the 15th century.
+At the beginning of 19th century, Wojciech Puslovsky bought the manor there.
 He founded a carpet factory in the vicinity of Kossovo and refurbished or built about 60 churches in the area.
 Puslovsky was proud of the proximity of his estate to the manor at the Merechevschina tract where Tadeusz Kosciuszko, a national hero of Poland and the United States, an honorary citizen of France was born.
 After Wojciech the estate was inherited by his son Vandalin Puslovsky – an industrialist and an art lover.
 He began to build the magnificent Kossovo palace in 1838.

 The author of the project was outstanding architect František Yaschold; Vladislav Marconi was also involved.
 Kossovo Palace is unique.
 The building consists of a central two-storey building and two side wings, and thanks to faceted towers it is often called a miniature castle.
-Each tower symbolized the month of the year, 4 central –May, June, July and August – being the highest.
+Each tower symbolized the month of the year, 4 central: May, June, July, and August are the highest.
 There were more than 100 rooms in the palace.

 Thanks to a special arrangement of corridors and windows, for two and a half days a year, the sunlight completely flooded one of the chambers.
 At this time, the hosts celebrated this Day by decorating it and spending a lot of time there.